United States Army Reserve Legal Command

-United States Army Reserve Legal Command (USARLC) is headquartered in Gaithersburg, Maryland, and was activated on 16 September 2009.
+The United States Army Reserve Legal Command (USARLC) is headquartered in Gaithersburg, Maryland, and was activated on 16 September 2009.
 It is part of United States Army Reserve Command.

 Mission and support

 The U.S. Army Reserve Legal Command is headquartered at the Major General Benjamin L. Hunton Memorial United States Army Reserve Center at 8791 Snouffer School Road in Gaithersburg, Maryland.

 The mission of the U.S. Army Reserve Legal Command (USARLC) is to ensure the availability of legal forces able to support national strategy in times of peace and war.
 It is composed of nearly 1,500 Soldiers and Civilians.
 USARLC is responsible for all of the operational tasks for the subordinate units that report to USARLC.
 These operational tasks include training, equipping, managing, supporting, mobilizing and retaining Soldiers under USARLC.

 USARLC is subordinate to the U.S. Army Reserve Command.

 Organizational structure

 The USARLC is composed predominantly of U.S. Army Reserve Soldiers.
-These personnel include judge advocates, warrant officers, paralegal noncommissioned officers, junior enlisted personnel, and civilian employees.
+These personnel include judge advocates, warrant officers, paralegal non-commissioned officers, junior enlisted personnel, and civilian employees.

 The USARLC has 28 subordinate units located in 41 states and 104 cities including Puerto Rico.
 These units are called Legal Operations Detachments (LOD).